simplypstar/Milestone-Game-Project/README.md

  Online Web-based Sudoku Game

-Had to replace the dash (-) in the id names with an underscore (_) to be comppatible with javascript Configure the grids to have internls borders Configured the grids to have alternating background colors
+Had to replace the dash (-) in the id names with an underscore (_) to be comppatible with javascript Configure the grids to have internals borders Configured the grids to have alternating background colors Configured the input fields background to change to yellow when selected; thanks to Christopher Marlowe for showing me that the field color had to be set to transparent before this would work Configured input fields to change green for a correct entry and red for an incorrect entry Added a function to enable blank field so they would be ready for input Added a function to disable fields containing a number on a new game board Added a function the verifies the player selected the correct number for a field

 References:

+W3W Schools (https://www.w3schools.com) was used for most of the assistance I needed

 YouTube- Work with CSS Grid Lines Using Grid Column Start and Grid Row Start by Ralph Function to identify the active elementt found on:  https://www.w3schools.com/jsref/prop_document_activeelement.asp

-Rules and how to play Suduko from GoldStar games - https://www.goldstarpuzzles.com/solutions
+Rules and how to play Suduko .pdf obtained from GoldStar games - https://www.goldstarpuzzles.com/solutions Free applause .mp3 downloaded from https://www.freesoundeffects.com/free-sounds/applause-10033/

-css :
+css references:
  - add internal boarers to each grid box - https://www.smashingmagazine.com/2017/09/css-grid-gotchas-stumbling-blocks/

  Grid-Gap property - https://www.w3schools.com/cssref/tryit.php?filename=trycss_grid-gap